 HawCC is an approved educational institution for education and training under the Veterans' Educational Assistance Act (GI Bill) and the Dependents' Act.
 Information regarding eligibility, entitlement and types of training authorized may be obtained from the Veterans Administration Regional Office.
-For more information, call 1-888-442-4551 or visit the website at http://www.gibill.va.gov
+For more information, call 1-888-442-4551 or visit the website at www.gibill.va.gov

-Veterans who are registered for the first time under the GI Bill must present a copy of Form 22-1990 (Application for Education Benefits) to the Records and Internal Data Management Office.
-Dependents of disabled veterans and survivors of veterans whose cause of death was service-related, who register for the first time under any provision of the Federal Veterans' Bill, must complete and present VA Form 22-5490 to the HawCC Records and Internal Data Management Office, Manono Campus.
+Veterans who are registered for the first time under the GI Bill must present a copy of Form 22-1990 (Application for Education Benefits) to the Admissions and Records Office.
+Dependents of disabled veterans and survivors of veterans whose cause of death was service-related, who register for the first time under any provision of the Federal Veterans' Bill, must complete and present VA Form 22-5490 to the HawCC Admissions and Records Office, Manono Campus.
 For more information call the VA Representative at (808) 934-2705.